apache/apex-site/src/md/powered-by-apex.md

 ## Universities & Research Institutes

-Apache Apex is under research at
+Apex is being used in research projects at

 * University of California San Diego
 * Dresden University of Technology
 * Delft University of Technology
 * Pune Institute of Computer Technology
+* Vishwakarma Institute of Information Technology, Pune